| Home

 regulations, specifically focusing on ferry accidents and examining the roles

-contributing to molding a safer maritime future.
-Through a comparative lens,
+lessons, contributing to molding a safer maritime future.
+Through a

-this transformative research critically assesses the effectiveness of
+comparative lens, this transformative research critically assesses the

-regulations, underscoring vital parameters such as design life, structural
+effectiveness of regulations, underscoring vital parameters such as design

-maintenance, stability, ballast water management, docking analysis, and
+safety equipment maintenance, stability, ballast water management, docking

-survey arrangements.
-The study s significance lies in its commitment to
+analysis, and survey arrangements.
+The study s significance lies in its

-preserving lives and safeguarding the environment.
-The findings, particularly
+commitment to preserving lives and safeguarding the environment.
+The

-the contributions of Classification Societies (DNV, BV, and ABS) concerning
+findings, particularly the contributions of Classification Societies (DNV, BV,

-the Inland Shipping Ordinance 1976, carry substantial implications for
+and ABS) concerning the Inland Shipping Ordinance 1976, carry substantial

 Undergraduate Research Project of the